ACM-Amrita-Amritapuri/1st-Year-Recruitment/README.md

 ---

 ### 2. **AI and Machine Learning (SIG-AI)**
-- Check out the four tasks given in the SIG AI section
+- Check out the tasks given in the SIG AI section
-- Complete all given tasks and Submit as per the mentioned guidelines with a detailed documentation
+- Complete all given tasks and Submit as per the mentioned guidelines with detailed documentation
 - https://github.com/ACM-Amrita-Amritapuri/1st-Year-Recruitment/blob/main/SIG%20AI/README.md

 **Contact:**